 💼 Criteria

-There are 5 different ways in which we measure the responsibility for each Level.
+There are 5 different ways in which we measure the responsibility for each level:

 1. Scope.
-This refers to the general scope of ones role, at what level they contribute on a day to day basis and how much oversight is needed.
+This refers to the general scope of one's role, at what level they contribute on a day to day basis and how much oversight is needed.

 3. Management.
 This refers to the level of management and/or delegation requirements the role has.